- Problem sets (2): 20%

 The class participation score is further broken down as:

 - 2% for either attending guest lectures in person or writing reaction pieces for them (note that on-campus students MUST attend the guest lectures or they lose 1% each, while SCPD students unable to attend in person will need to write a brief reaction piece for each lecture to receive 1% credit)

 - Submission: Problem sets should be submitted in electronic format via Gradescope.
-Programming assignments will be submitted online by running scripts on the CS compute clusters.
-(Specific instructions will be provided in each assignment handout.)
-All assignments are due at 11:59pm on the due dates shown on the course schedule page.
+Programming assignments will be submitted online by running scripts on Gradescope as well.
+(Specific instructions will be provided in each assignment.)
+All assignments are due at 4:00pm on the due dates shown on the course schedule page.

 - Collaboration: All students must work individually on problem sets.
 For programming assignments, students are permitted to partner with one other student and submit a single copy of the pair's work for grading.

 - Late days: Each student has 5 free late days to use at his/her discretion for late submissions of problem sets and programming assignments.
 Each late day represents a 24-hour extension of the deadline, and no more than 3 late days may be used for any one assignment.
 For students working with a partner on programming assignments, EACH student in the pair must contribute a late day from their free allotment in order to avoid a late penalty.
 (In some cases, it may be permissible for one of the partners to contribute both late days; contact the instructors to request permission.)

 - Late penalties: After a student's free late days are exhausted, any late submissions are penalized at a rate of 1% of total grade per day .
 No assignment may be handed in more than 3 days late.